Advancements in Arc Fault Detection for Electrical Distribution Systems: A Comprehensive Review from Artificial Intelligence Perspective: Challenges and Opportunities

 The study presents in \cite{jiang2021series} a novel technique for detecting and locating series arc faults in multi-load circuit topologies, with a particular focus on branch arc faults and nonlinear power loads.
 This study examines the current fluctuations resulting from the occurrence of arcing at various locations in paralleling coupled loads.
 In this study, a feature selection technique utilizing the RF algorithm is employed to identify particular feature sets based on the minimization of Gini impurity.
 The DNN utilizes a selection of the top ten features that exhibit a strong correlation with the arc.
 These features are chosen based on their integration and are inputted into the DNN for calculation and training, considering various combinations of loads.
 The author of \cite{colo2023intelligent} suggests that the connection with SimulAI enables the seamless processing of input data derived from simulators as well as actual devices, such as sensors and cameras.
 Furthermore, the inclusion of modularization provides the opportunity for interaction with other elements in a closed-loop manner.
 A study in \cite{shen2021wavelet} proposed a data-driven approach for identifying low-energy arc-faults.
 However, this approach was limited to AC circuits and did not differentiate between low-energy arc-faults and stable arc-faults.
 Additionally, the trained model was not evaluated in a real-world setting due to the intricate nature of the preprocessing steps required for the SVM classifier\cite{shen2021wavelet}.
-Table \ref{tab:both_linear_and_non_linear} presents a comparison of the approaches employed by different researchers in analyzing both linear and nonlinear loads.

 This study in \cite{MENG2023109286} involves the acquisition of arc fault signals from a multi-branch experimental platform that has been developed with masking loads in accordance with the specifications outlined in IEC 62606.
 The inclusion of adaptive noise in the ICEEMDAN algorithm has been determined to be an appropriate approach for extracting a greater amount of comprehensive arc fault information.
 The IMF is chosen, and its variance is computed to create detection variables that could differentiate between the occurrence of an arc fault and the normal operating condition.
 On average, the capability to gather arc fault information is enhanced by a factor of 8.47 when comparing it to the wavelet transform.
 The utilization of Boruta and LightGBM algorithms is employed to enhance the effectiveness of the algorithm and streamline its structure by reducing the dimensionality of the features.
 The presented approach for arc fault detection effectively and efficiently detects multi-branch arc faults using a well-trained LightGBM model.
 The Raspberry Pi platform has been demonstrated to achieve an identification accuracy of 97.06\% and a detection time of less than 300 ms.